AuDigitalHealth/lingo/docs/DEPLOYMENT.md

     - IMS
         - used to authenticate and authorise users, and authenticate to Managed Service interfaces
     - CIS
-        - used to allocated identifiers for bulk concept creation requests - Snomio will fall back to sequential concept creation if this is not present
+        - used to allocate identifiers for bulk concept creation requests - Snomio will fall back to sequential concept creation if this is not present
 - An Ontoserver instance
     - used to accelerate search response time by getting fast responses from Ontoserver for released